To create and use SSH keys on Windows, you need to download and install two things:

 .ppk will be automatically added.

-You can click Save public key as well, but take note: The format PuTTYGen uses when it saves the public key is incompatible with the OpenSSH
+Please take note: The format PuTTYGen uses when it saves the private and public key is incompatible with the OpenSSH

 authorized_keys files used for SSH key authentication on Linux servers.